The Shadow Brokers: Leak history

-First leak: "Equation Group Cyber Weapons Auction - Invitation"
+Equation Group leaks

-While the exact date is unclear, reports suggest that the preparation of the leak started at least in the beginning of August, and that the initial publication occurred August 13, 2016 with a Tweet from a Twitter account "@shadowbrokerss" announcing a Pastebin page and a GitHub repository containing references and instructions for obtaining and decrypting the content of a file supposedly containing tools and exploits used by the Equation Group.
+While the exact date is unclear, reports suggested that the preparation of the leak started at least in the beginning of August, and that the initial publication occurred August 13, 2016 with a Tweet from a Twitter account "@shadowbrokerss" announcing a Pastebin page and a GitHub repository containing references and instructions for obtaining and decrypting the content of a file supposedly containing tools and exploits used by the Equation Group.
+The initial response to the publication was met with some uncertainty about its authenticity.

-Publication and speculation about authenticity

-The Pastebin introduces a section titled "Equation Group Cyber Weapons Auction - Invitation", with the following content: